undertow-io/undertow/README.md

 - **failed CI**  a new failure was introduced to CI
 - **question** reviewer has asked one or more questions to the contributor so the PR can be better assessed
 - **under verification**  reviewer will perform some extra verifications before giving their feedback (usually this means running reproducers, reviewing specs, and the like)
-- **waiting peer review** PR has been reviewed but is waiting on a second review before being merged
+- **waiting peer review** PR has been reviewed but is waiting on a second review before being merged  (as the changes affects core classes or adds a new feature)
 - **next release** PR is in the payload of the next release

 Notifying Security Relevant Bugs